Mahdi-hasan-shuvo/smart-attendance/README.md

 # Smart Attendance System using Face Recognition

 A Smart Attendance System that uses facial recognition technology to automate the process of tracking attendance.
-This project is built using Python and the **face_recognition** library, with support for real-time face recognition using a webcam.
+This project is built using Python and the **face_recognition** library, with support for real-time face recognition using a webcam or video .

 ## Features